Hardwood floor refinishing costs an average of $1,887

 The average cost to refinish hardwood floors depends on several factors, including materials, labor, moving furniture, dustless options, and the type of hardwood floors you currently have.

-The average cost to refinish wood floors is around $3 to $8 per square foot.
-As a result, the size of your space serves as one of the most important factors in your cost estimate.
+The average cost to refinish wood floors is $3 to $8 per square foot.
+As a result, the size of your space is one of the most important factors in determining your cost estimate.

 If you’re looking to refinish your stairs or railings, you can expect the cost to refinish stairs to come in between $4.50 and $8 per square foot.